spiritphyz/AWS-Serverless-Guides/guides/000-Creating-a-CloudFront-Distribution.md

 ### Standard Behaviors
 We will set up typical features for faster content delivery and standardize the domain behavior for search engine indexing:
   * Enable GZIP for network transfers
-  * Make the apex domain `example.com` be redirected to the fully qualified domain `www.example.com`
+  * Make the apex domain `example.com` redirect to the fully qualified domain `www.example.com`
-  * Redirect the insecure `http://example.com` protocol to the secure `https://www.example.com`
+  * Redirect the insecure protocol `http://example.com` to the secure `https://www.example.com`

 ## Creating a Distribution
 1. Log into the AWS Management Console and search for [ CloudFront ](https://console.aws.amazon.com/cloudfront/home?#)